-Supplies You’ll Need To Make This Halloween Costume
+Supplies You’ll Need To Make This Pretty Woman Costume

 - White tank top – look for a thicker tank top.
 The one I had was a thinner material and had too much stretch in it so the dress didn’t stay in place as much as i would have liked.

 - Stretchy blue skirt – extra points if it’s tie dyed pattern or watercolor pattern.
 You can also grab some fabric from the fabric store.
 They usually have sales around Halloween and online coupons.

 - Two rings – These are to be used to attach the top and bottom of the dress together on the front and the back.
 I used two bracelets, but the rings were too big.
 I would suggest using rings that were closer to the size of metal shower curtain rings.
 The smaller rings would have pulled the costume in a little and not left such a big gap in the middle.

 - Red blazer – We found a red blazer at the thrift store and painted the lapels with black fabric paint to have it look closer to the real costume.

 - A Few long necklaces – If you don’t have some take a look at the thrift store while you’re there.
 In the movie she wears one long necklace with a key and lock on it.